 Guidelines, use cases, and examples for curation of prognostic evidence are given in Figure 14 and Table 1.

-Predisposing Evidence Items were first introduced in CIViC v1 to capture the role of a variant in increasing the likelihood of developing cancer.
+Predisposing Evidence Items were first introduced in CIViC v1 to capture the role of a molecular profile (variant) in increasing the likelihood of developing cancer.
 This is comparable to the concept of heritable genomic variants that increase risk for “cancer predisposition syndromes” or “cancer susceptibility”.
 In CIViC v2, Predisposing Evidence Items include both this historical clinical significance of “cancer predisposition variants”, as well as evidence items that decrease risk for cancer susceptibility by conferring a protective effect (“cancer protectiveness variants”).
 The structure of Predisposing Evidence Items (EIDs) mirrors the structure of other EID types in CIViC by having multiple clinical significance classifications under which evidence can be evaluated.
 (Figure 8).
 Thus, just as Prognostic EIDs capture better and worse outcomes, and Predictive EIDs include the ability to capture sensitivity and resistance, the Predisposing EID can capture detrimental pathogenic and also beneficial protective qualities.
 CIViC Predisposing Evidence Items which pertain to the Pathogenic axis in Figure 8 can be aggregated at the CIViC Assertion level for a formal pathogenicity evaluation utilizing ACMG/AMP Codes.

-Below is an example of an Evidence Item (EID5546) that describes a Predisposing Evidence Type (Figure 10) that Supports a clinical significance of Predisposition.
+Below is an example of an Evidence Item (EID5546) that describes a Predisposing Evidence Type (Figure 10) that Supports a Significance of Predisposition.
 This example describes a study where the VHL - R167Q (c.500G>A) Variant was described in a set of patients and evidence for the PP1 ACMG-AMP criteria was documented.
 Hemangioblastoma and pheochromocytoma were seen in patients and are reported as Associated Phenotypes, while the Disease is Von Hippel-Lindau Disease.

 Predisposing Evidence Curation Practices¶